sisqodataclub/ml-ds/blogs/scripts.md

 It’s no longer just a trade dispute—it’s a full-blown economic power struggle.

-**"But beyond the politics and headlines, the real question is—how does all of this affect ordinary people like you?
+**"But beyond the politics and headlines, the real question is—how does all of this affect ordinary people?

 Well, first of all: prices go up.
 Tariffs make imported goods more expensive, and those costs get passed on to consumers.